top of page

 Day 4

 Start your morning with "Great Eggspectations," a Dickens-inspired breakfast that sets the tone for a day steeped in story.
-Wander the halls of the Ashmolean Museum, home to priceless artifacts and artistic treasures that echo centuries of cultural influence.
+Then, dive into Oxford’s literary heart with a visit to the Bodleian Library—one of the oldest and most treasured book collections in the world.

-After a midday "Brideshead Board" lunch, continue your literary journey with a behind-the-scenes tour of the Oxford University Press Museum.
-Then, explore how storytelling has evolved in "From Quill to Kindle," a curated bookstore and literary history experience.
+After a midday "Brideshead Board" lunch, continue your literary journey with exploring how storytelling has evolved in "From Quill to Kindle," a curated bookstore and literary history experience.

 As night falls, immerse yourself in the world of Charles Dickens with an atmospheric "Dickens Dinner"—a feast full of Victorian charm.
 Round out the evening with a spine-tingling "Ghost Tour" through Oxford’s ancient alleyways and haunted history.
 This day blends tradition, innovation, and just a touch of the supernatural.